JayThibs/supervising-ais-improving-ais/src/interventions/auto_finetune_eval/README.md

 # Automated Finetuning Evaluation for Interpretability Methods

 This project provides an automated framework for evaluating the effectiveness of interpretability methods in comparing AI models.
-It generates ground truth differences between models, creates training data to support those differences, fine-tunes models on the data, and then applies an interpretability method to assess how well it recovers the known differences.
+It generates ground truth differences between models, creates training data to support those differences, fine-tunes models on the data, applies an interpretability method to try and automatically discover the differences between the finetuned and base models, and then assesses how well the interpretability method recovered the known differences.

 ## Project Structure